patricklafrance/shelby/README.md

 ### Shelby.ViewModel

-To define a view model without HTTP capabilities you can extend Shelby.ViewModel.
+To define a view model without HTTP capabilities you can extend `Shelby.ViewModel`.

 #### Define a view model from Shelby.ViewModel